transplantation-immunology-maastricht/saddle-bags/README.md

 ## Annotating your exons
 Identifying the exons in your HLA sequence is a nontrivial challenge.
 We have provided a list of common sequences surrounding exon boundaries.
 See the [Release Page](https://github.com/transplantation-immunology/saddle-bags/releases) for a .pdf reference.
 These sequences can probably be found within your HLA consensus sequence at exon boundary sites.
 It may also help to use the [IMGT/HLA sequence alignment tool](http://www.ebi.ac.uk/ipd/imgt/hla/align.html) for more information on common exon patterns.

+## EMBL Metadata Input format
+Sample ID: Specified by the submitting laboratory, you may use a value that is informative to you.
+Gene:
+Class I or II:
+Allele Local Name:

+Saddlebags will submit to EMBL Test environment by default, you must specify that the software target the Live / Production environment.

+EMBL sequence submissions must be associated with a Study/Project.
+You may specify the accession number of an existing EMBL study (Get this accession number from [EMBL Webin](https://www.ebi.ac.uk/ena/submit/sra/#home) ), or Saddlebags can create a new project to your specifications.

 ## For more information on EMBL's ENA format:
 http://www.ebi.ac.uk/ena/submit/sequence-submission